The-Green-Family/fam-green-website/README.md

 ## 🌟 Features

 - Interactive 3D fox model with animations
-- Procedurally generated terrain with trees, grass, and particles
+- Procedurally generated terrain with trees, grass, boulders, and particles
-- WASD controls for fox movement
+- WASD controls for fox movement with collision detection
 - Mouse/touch controls for camera
 - Light/dark theme toggle
 - Responsive design for mobile and desktop